CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 4.2.1.sec=First Lien Agent will have the exclusive right to adjust settlement for any losses covered by an insurance policy covering the Collateral, and to approve an award granted in a condemnation or similar proceeding (or a deed in lieu of condemnation) affecting the Collateral, and

-4.2.2.sec=all Proceeds of such policy, award, or deed will be applied in the order provided in section 4.1, “Application of Proceeds,” and thereafter, if no Second Lien Obligations are outstanding, to the payment to the owner of the subject property, such other Person as may be entitled thereto, or as a court of competent jurisdiction may otherwise direct.
+4.2.2.sec=all Proceeds of such policy, award, or deed will be applied in the order provided in section 4.1, “Application of Proceeds,&rdquo; and thereafter, if no Second Lien Obligations are outstanding, to the payment to the owner of the subject property, such other Person as may be entitled thereto, or as a court of competent jurisdiction may otherwise direct.

 4.3.Ti=PAYMENT TURNOVER

-Until the Discharge of First Lien Obligations up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations, whether or not an Insolvency Proceeding has commenced, Collateral or Proceeds (including insurance proceeds or property or Proceeds subject to Liens referred to in paragraph (d) of section 1.5, “First and Second Lien Collateral to Be Identical”) received by a Second Lien Claimholder in connection with an Enforcement Action or, subject to section 6.7, “Reorganization Securities,” received in connection with any Insolvency Proceeding, will be
+Until the Discharge of First Lien Obligations up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations, whether or not an Insolvency Proceeding has commenced, Collateral or Proceeds (including insurance proceeds or property or Proceeds subject to Liens referred to in paragraph (d) of section 1.5, “First and Second Lien Collateral to Be Identical&rdquo;) received by a Second Lien Claimholder in connection with an Enforcement Action or, subject to section 6.7, “Reorganization Securities,&rdquo; received in connection with any Insolvency Proceeding, will be

 4.3.1.sec=segregated and held in trust, and